mohgavin/code-repository/README.md

 #  Code Repository

 This is script repository i created during my work.
 I include some documentation and image without adding the confidential files.
-Please note, for presentation, i am not using any data that represents something
+Please note, for presentation, i am not using any actual data.
 ## Requirements

 * Python 3.10